cloudsoft/gemalto-dpod-examples/README.md

 ## Customizing the Automation

-The [Setup and Run](#setup-and-run) steps above used the "DPOD Jar Signer" as an example.
+The [Setup and Running](#setup-and-running) steps above used the "DPOD Jar Signer" as an example.
 You can use this example as a starting point for your use-case.

 The file structure is: